u1krsh/python-dithering/README.md

 ## Reference
 For a more detailed explanation, refer to the original paper: [Floyd-Steinberg Dithering Algorithm](https://research.cs.wisc.edu/graphics/Courses/559-s2004/docs/floyd-steinberg.pdf).

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify it for your applications!

 ## Contributions
 Pull requests are welcome!
 If you find a bug or have a feature request, feel free to open an issue.

----

-Happy coding! 🚀